home-assistant/home-assistant.io/source/_components/light.limitlessled.markdown

 Refer to the [light]({{site_root}}/components/light/) documentation for general property usage, but keep in mind the following notes specific to LimitlessLED.

 - **RGBWW** (Only supported on v6 bridges)
   - *Color*: There are 25,856 color possibilities along the LimitlessLED color spectrum.
 For colors, hue and saturation can be used, but not lightness.
 If you select a color with lightness, Home Assistant will calculate the nearest valid LimitlessLED color.
-In white mode the temperature can be set.
+In white mode, the temperature can be set.
   - *Temperature*: There are 101 temperature steps.
   - *Brightness*: There are 101 brightness steps.
 - **RGBW**
   - *Color*: There are 256 color possibilities along the LimitlessLED color spectrum.
-Color properties like saturation and lightness can not be used - only Hue can.
+Color properties like saturation and lightness cannot be used - only Hue can.
 The only exception is white (which may be warm or cold depending on the type of RGBW bulb).
 If you select a color with saturation or lightness, Home Assistant will calculate the nearest valid LimitlessLED color.
   - *Brightness*: Wifi bridge v6 supports 101 brightness steps; older versions only 25.
 - **White**
   - When using a legacy WiFi bridge (before v6), you can observe on the MiLight mobile application, you can not select a specific brightness or temperature - you can only step each property up or down.
 There is no indication of which step you are on.
 This restriction, combined with the unreliable nature of LimitlessLED transmissions, means that setting white bulb properties is done on a best-effort basis.
 The only very reliable settings are the minimum and maximum of each property.